 Originally conceived by AIGA, The Living Principles for Design distill the collective wisdom

-sustainability—a common point of reference to which all designers
+sustainability—a common point of reference to which all designers can refer.
+Learn more.

-Through events, webinars, workshops, certificate programs and national conferences with strategic partners, educational institutions and program sponsors, AIGA members have personal and professional development opportunities to learn new skills, get advice on pressing career questions, hear insights from industry leaders, build leadership capacity and learn how to manage more effectively.
+Through events, webinars, workshops, certificate programs, and national conferences with strategic partners, educational institutions, and program sponsors, AIGA members have personal and professional development opportunities to learn new skills, get advice on pressing career questions, hear insights from industry leaders, build leadership capacity, and learn how to manage more effectively.
 Learn more.

-teaching, writing or leadership of the profession with the AIGA Fellow Award.
+AIGA awards the AIGA Medal to individuals in recognition of their exceptional achievements, services, or other contributions to the field of design and visual communication, and AIGA chapters honor those who have contributed significantly to the practice of design, teaching, writing, or leadership of the profession with the AIGA Fellow Award.
 Similarly, the AIGA Design Archives are a repository of inspiring, award-winning work from AIGA’s design competitions.

-Department of Transportation.
+AIGA provides free public design resources such as the Symbol Signs, an international system of 50 symbols produced by AIGA and the U.S. Department of Transportation.
 Regular reporting on the design industry takes the form of articles and case studies on this site, as well as economic surveys including the annual AIGA | Aquent Survey of Design Salaries and the quarterly Design Leaders Confidence Index survey.

-In addition to outlining practical, legal and ethical standards for the communication design profession—including the AIGA position on spec work, a standard contract for design services, the Design Business and Ethics series and the AIGA Standards of Professional Practice—AIGA is engaged in an extended design policy advocacy campaign to raise awareness of
+In addition to outlining practical, legal and ethical standards for the communication design profession—including the AIGA position on spec work, a standard contract for design services, the Design Business and Ethics series, and the AIGA Standards of Professional Practice—AIGA is engaged in an extended design policy advocacy campaign to raise awareness of

 the value of effective information design in the public sector.